NL | EN

 Frederik Vandyck

-Dr. ir. arch.
-Frederik Vandyck conducted postdoctoral research into the relationship between the economic fabric and the anatomy of cities in 2020-22.
+Frederik conducted (post)doctoral research (2020-2021) into the relationship between the economic and urban fabric of cities.
 His doctoral dissertation 'Built to construct: learning from the architecture of construction workplaces in the Brussels-Capital Region' (2020) resulted from a joint PhD trajectory between the VUB Architectural Engineering department of the Vrije Universiteit Brussel and the faculty of Design Sciences at the University of Antwerp.
-He obtained his degree as Master of Science in Architectural Engineering in 2016 and researches the thematics of the productive city, with a particular interest in the construction sector in the Brussels-Capital Region.
-Frederik took part in the Interdisciplinary Research Project Building Brussels in which he examined the historical and contemporary spatiality of small and medium-sized enterprises (SMEs) in the Brussels construction industry.
+In 2016-2020 Frederik took part in the Interdisciplinary Research Project Building Brussels in which he examined the historical and contemporary spatiality of small and medium-sized enterprises (SMEs) in the Brussels construction industry.
+He obtained his degree as Master of Science in Architectural Engineering at VUB in 2016.

 Projects